Integrated renewal of Ella and Ralph streets

 Public engagement

-A virtual public meeting is expected to be held in early 2024 to present the design drawings to the public.
-At this time attendees will be able to review the design, ask questions and provide comment on the proposed works.
+A virtual public meeting was held on June 26, 2024 & February 5, 2025, to present the design drawings to the public.
+At this time attendees were able to review the design, ask questions and provide comment on the proposed works.
 Other methods to involve community stakeholders will be implemented.

 Accessibility